keaparrot/secbootctl/README.md

 **`bootloader_menu_editor`** (default value: `no`)

 Choose `yes` if kernel parameters should be editable otherwise `no`.
-Securitywise it's advised to disable this option.
+Security-wise it's advised to disable this option.

 For details
 see: [systemd-boot - loader.conf](https://www.freedesktop.org/software/systemd/man/loader.conf.html)

 **`bootloader_menu_timeout`** (default value: `5`)

-Time in seconds the booloader menu is shown before the default bootloader menu entry is booted.
+Time in seconds the bootloader menu is shown before the default bootloader menu entry is booted.

 For details